reswitched/robocop-ng/README.md

 - Copy your `data` folder over into the `robocop_ng` folder.
 - Rename your `data/warnsv2.json` file to `data/userlog.json`.
 - Edit `data/restrictions.json` and replace role names (`"Muted"` etc) with role IDs (`526500080879140874` etc).
 Make sure to have it as int, not as str (don't wrap role id with `"` or `'`).

 ---

+## How to migrate from discord.py v1 to v2

+As of 18.08.2022 this repo is based on discord.py v2.

+Only changes needed are updating your cogs and ensuring that all privileged intents are enabled for your bot.

+You can find the privileged intents guide here: https://discordpy.readthedocs.io/en/latest/intents.html?highlight=intents#privileged-intents

+You can see the migration instructions for your cogs here: https://discordpy.readthedocs.io/en/latest/migrating.html

+---